Lattice Codes Achieve the Capacity of Common Message Gaussian Broadcast Channels with Coded Side Information

-The objective of this paper is to prove that lattice codes achieve the capacity of the {\ccmark common message Gaussian broadcast channels} with coded side information.
-We use the information-theoretic framework set by Erez and Zamir~\cite{ErZ_IEEE_IT_04} to this end.
-The proposed coding scheme uses an ensemble of Construction~A lattices and the decoding scheme involves \emph{algebraic binning}~\cite{ZSE_IEEE_IT_02} where the receiver side information is used to expurgate the channel code and obtain a lower rate subcode.
+Our decoding scheme involves \emph{algebraic binning}~\cite{ZSE_IEEE_IT_02} where the receiver side information is used to expurgate the channel code and obtain a lower rate subcode.
 The set of linear equations available as side information may differ from one receiver to another, and hence, each receiver must employ a different binning scheme for the same channel code.
 The coding scheme ensures that the binning performed at each receiver produces a good lattice subcode of the transmitted code.
 Following expurgation, each receiver decodes the channel output by minimum mean square error (MMSE) scaling and quantization to an infinite lattice.
 The algebraic structure of the coding scheme facilitates the performance analysis by decomposing the original channel into multiple independent point-to-point AWGN channels -- one corresponding to each receiver -- where each of the point-to-point AWGN channels uses a lattice code for communication.
 Unlike~\cite{ErZ_IEEE_IT_04}, where achievability in a point-to-point AWGN channel was proved using error exponent analysis, we provide a direct proof based only on simple counting arguments.

 As a corollary to the main result, we obtain an alternative proof of the goodness of lattice codes in achieving the capacity of the point-to-point AWGN channel.
 Previous proofs of this result presented in~\cite{ErZ_IEEE_IT_04,OrE_IT_16,diP_thesis_14} also use ensembles of lattices obtained by applying Construction~A to random linear codes over a prime field $\Fp$; see also~\cite{Loe_IT_97,KrP_Good_Lattices_07}.
 While~\cite{ErZ_IEEE_IT_04} used primes $p$ that were exponential in the code length $n$,~\cite{OrE_IT_16} and~\cite{diP_thesis_14} improved this result to let $p$ grow as $n^{1.5}$ and $n^{0.5}$, respectively. { The corollary presented in this paper further improves these results by enabling a choice of the prime $p$ which is independent of the code length $n$ but is a function only of the gap between the desired rate and the channel capacity. }